 Milton; Early Modern Literature and Culture; Nationalism; Colonialism; the Bible; Modern British Literature; Literary Theory and History

-is Professor and Canada Research Chair in Early Modern Literature & Culture.
-His primary area of teaching and research is Milton and seventeenth-century literature, especially as that area illuminates poetic practice, colonialism and nationalism, both then and now, secularism and religious change, literary theory and history.
-Professor Stevens’ first book Imagination and the Presence of Shakespeare in “Paradise Lost”
+is currently Professor and Canada Research Chair in Early Modern Literature & Culture.
+During 2015-16, he was the Senior Research Fellow at Jesus College, Oxford.
+His primary area of teaching and research is Milton and seventeenth-century literature, especially as that area illuminates colonialism and nationalism, secularism and religious change, and literary theory and history.
+Professor Stevens’s first book Imagination and the Presence of Shakespeare in “Paradise Lost”

-(Wisconsin l985) examined the way Shakespeare appears to function in Milton’s writing as a metonym for imagination, so much so that as Milton strove to rationalize its role in the psychology of religious faith, he played a critical part in facilitating the Romantic idealization of imagination.
-In a subsequent sequence of articles, the two most influential of which remain “‘Leviticus Thinking’ and the Rhetoric of Early Modern Colonialism,” Criticism
+(Wisconsin 1985) examined the way Shakespeare appears to function in Milton’s writing as a metonym for imagination, so much so that as Milton strove to rationalize the psychology of religious faith, he played a critical role in facilitating the Romantic idealization of imagination.
+In a subsequent sequence of articles, the two most influential of which remain “‘Leviticus Thinking’ and the Rhetoric of Early Modern Colonialism,” Criticism 35:3

 (Cambridge 2012), identifying the shortcomings of New Historicism but suggesting how liberating historicist thinking more broadly construed can be.
 His interest in colonialism led to nationalism and his prize-winning collection, Early Modern Nationalism and Milton’s England

 (Co-ed, Toronto 2008), fore-grounded the Janus-faced nature of modern nationalism.
-Professor Stevens is currently working on two book-length projects, Milton Imagining England
+Professor Stevens is currently working on two projects, The Cambridge Companion to Shakespeare and War

 and Sola Gratia: English Literature and the Secular Ways of Grace

-ed.
-David Loewenstein and Michael Witmore (Cambridge University Press, forthcoming 2014).
+, ed.
+Ann Coiro and Blair Hoxby (Cambridge University Press, forthcoming 2016).

 “Churchill’s War Horse: Children’s Literature and the Pleasures of War.”
 Approaching War: From Gardens to Trenches